Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 [3]Kai Lai Chung, Farid AitSahlia, Elementary Probability Theory(Fouth Edition), p62

-####An Apology
+#### An Apology
 I am sorry that I made a serious mistake in Problem 4 last version.
 I was wrong in solving the problem.
 The book is right.
 It takes me months to recognize my error.
 How arrogant and ungrateful I was.
 I am terribly sorry to Professor Chung.
-The book gave me a knowledge framework of counting and raised me up.
+The book gives me a knowledge framework of counting and raise me up.

 And it's basically forbidden to copy a book in a blog, but I don't know how to bring out what I want to say without this framework.